How to read and write NFC tags

 2. Decide what to write on the tag

-Here are some of the best NFC tag writer apps available for both Android and iOS devices.
+Here are some of the best NFC tag reader/writer apps available for Android and iOS devices.
 These apps cater to different needs, from simple tag writing to complex automation tasks, making them suitable for both casual users and professionals looking to leverage NFC technology effectively.

-NFC tag writer apps Features Usage Platform Where to download
+NFC reader/writer apps Features Usage Platform Where to download

-NFC Tools Read and write NFC tags, automate tasks, and store profiles for reuse.
-It is a versatile app that provides an easy way to write various data formats onto NFC tags, making it suitable for general use.
-General-purpose NFC writing and automation.
+NFC Tools Read and write NFC tags, and automate tasks.
+Users can store contact details, URLs, phone numbers, and automate actions like toggling Bluetooth or setting alarms.
+It provides an easy way to write various data formats onto NFC tags.
+Simple interface with a wide range of functionalities for both beginners and advanced users.
 Android and iOS

 Google Play: NFC Tools